 Filthy wealth takes A LOT of work.
 I’m not that motivated.
 A big house isn’t practical.
 And I don’t want to be the boss of people.

-People are a pain in the ass.
+People are a pain in my rear.

 Today, I own two businesses for different reasons.
 I started them to give me options.
 They make me money.
 Money buys freedom.